sachaRfd/TS-DiffuGen-Thesis/README.md

 Testing for this project has been conducted using the PyTest framework.
 Thorough testing has been performed on the W93 dataset.
 Testing for the other two datasets requires the download of `.h5` files.

-The primary functions, classes, and methods from all other scripts have been rigorously tested and can be found in the `/tests` directory.
-These tests should pass within this repository's workflow.
-If you wish to re-run these tests locally, execute the following command:
+All critical functions, classes, and methods from various scripts have been rigorously tested and are located in the `/tests` directory.
+These tests are expected to pass successfully as part of the repository's workflow.
+If you intend to run these tests on your local machine, execute the following command:

 ```shell
 pytest tests/